Superdirective Antenna Pairs for Energy-Efficient Terahertz Massive MIMO: Conclusions

 \section{Conclusions}

 In this paper, we introduced the novel concept of superdirective dipole pairs.
 Specifically, we first derived a comprehensive array model that captures the physics of mutual coupling and ohmic losses of nonideal antennas.
 Capitalizing on the derived model, we then studied the implementation aspects of superdirectivity, namely the impedance matching and hybrid beamforming problems.
-To surmount the challenges of superdirective \ac{ULA}s, we proposed to partition the \ac{BS} array into multiple two-element groups of sub-wavelength spacing.
-The resulting \ac{NULA} simplifies multi-port impedance matching, which is optimal for any beamforming angle.
+To surmount the challenges of superdirective \ac{ULA}s/\ac{UPA}s, we proposed to partition the \ac{BS} array into multiple two-element groups of sub-wavelength spacing.
+The resulting \ac{NULA}/\ac{NUPA} facilitates multi-port impedance matching, which is optimal for any beamforming angle.
 More importantly, it enables the realization of superdirectivity with a single \ac{RF} chain per beam.
 Afterwards, we pursued a performance analysis in terms of achievable rate and \ac{EE} under perfect and imperfect \ac{CSI}.
 To this end, approximate closed-form expressions for the signal and multi-user interference powers were provided under \ac{MRT}.
 The channel estimation problem was also addressed by employing \ac{OMP} along with a coupling-aware dictionary.
 Numerical results were finally provided demonstrating that the proposed method boosts the~\ac{EE} of \ac{THz} massive \ac{MIMO} without compromising the data transmission and channel estimation performances.
-As a result, superdirective \ac{NULA}s can be a promising approach for realizing low-dimensional massive \ac{MIMO} with sharp beamforming capabilities.
-Regarding future work, it would be interesting to consider other types of antennas and array geometries, such as planar and circular arrays.
+As a result, arrays of superdirective dipole pairs can be a promising approach for realizing energy-efficient \ac{MIMO} antennas with sharp beamforming capabilities.